1211307959/FYP02-IS-T2430-0030/API_DOCUMENTATION.md

 ### Get Locations
 **GET /locations**

-Returns a list of unique locations from the dataset.
+Returns a list of unique locations from the combined dataset.

 **Response:**
 ```json